HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/upgrade_install_fixpack_kubernetes.md

 5. When prompted to confirm the upgrade, answer Y to proceed with the current settings.
 If your response is No, you are prompted for necessary information.

-6. If the community LDAP settings are overridded in your deployment using an extra-community-config secret, there are changes to these files that need to be included as a part of the upgrade.
+6. If the community LDAP settings are overridden in your deployment using an extra-community-config secret, there are changes to these files that need to be included as a part of the upgrade.

     1. Delete the secret by running the following command: